 The fried foods you buy in the grocery store have got to go, too.
 Chips, gone.
 Please.

 While you’re making the switch to organic and cutting down on your consumption, make sure you also pay attention to what’s going into your coffee.
-Sugar, heavily processed and chemically-laden creamers, and artificial sweeteners are bad news for your mental and physical wellness.
+Sugar, heavily-processed and chemical-laden creamers, and artificial sweeteners are bad news for your mental and physical wellness.

-Extra weight heavily taxes the endocrine system (hormones), and imbalances of hormones are a primary cause of depressed feelings—which make it hard to problem-solve life circumstances.
+Extra weight heavily taxes the endocrine system (hormones), and imbalances of hormones are a primary cause of depressed feelings, which make it hard to problem-solve life circumstances.
 This imbalance can, in turn, contribute to more weight gain—so it’s a vicious cycle!

 The clear path to getting rid of extra weight is to eliminate white flour and sugar.
 I promise that you will not miss them like you think you will.
 Even if you have a lot of weight to lose, don’t despair.
 I’ve been there.
 You can do this.

-10. Consider Herbal, Mineral, and Enzyme Supplements
+Herbal, Mineral, and Enzyme Supplements for Depression

 The following are the most well-known and well-studied herbs, minerals, and enzymes that improve depression and anxiety:

-St. John’s Wort is helpful for depression, with at least 10 active constituents involved in that intervention, including hypericin and pseudohypericin.
+- St. John’s Wort is helpful for depression, with at least 10 active constituents involved in that intervention, including hypericin and pseudohypericin.
 It’s believed to work in part by increasing the activity of neurotransmitters like serotonin and norepinephrine.
-Studies have found that it’s as effective as antidepressants17 for mild to moderate depression, with fewer side effects.
+Studies have found that it’s as effective as antidepressants20 for mild to moderate depression, with fewer side effects.

-Fulvic Acid: Modern agricultural processes have depleted a lot of key minerals in the soil–meaning, they don’t get into the produce we eat.
-These trace minerals are so important to hormone regulation and mood.
-Supplementing with a fulvic acid mineral supplement can help improve mood, regulate sleep wake cycles, improve adrenal function, and reduce inflammation.
+- Fulvic Acid: Modern agricultural processes have depleted a lot of key minerals in the soil, meaning, they don’t get into the produce we eat.
+These trace minerals are so important to hormone regulation and mood!
+Supplementing with a fulvic acid mineral supplement can help improve mood, regulate sleep-wake cycles, improve adrenal function, and reduce inflammation.

-- L-tryptophan, or 5-hydroxytryptamine (5-HTP).
-Their function is to increase beta-endorphins, your “feel-good” hormones.
-A typical dose of 5-HTP is 200 mg per day, and this supplement can be found online or in health food stores.
+- L-tryptophan, or 5-hydroxytryptamine (5-HTP): This supplement’s function is to increase beta-endorphins, your “feel-good” hormones.
+A typical dose of 5-HTP is 200 mg per day, and it can be found online or in health food stores.

 Stop Candida Overgrowth to Restore Gut Balance

 The blood will ALWAYS maintain its pH, within a very narrow range, or we die.
 So if we’re eating too many acidic foods, or toxins and chemicals that upset our pH, the blood robs minerals of cells, tissues, and other organs to maintain that proper blood balance.

-Speaking of water, do feel like you just took a drink out of a fire hydrant?
+Speaking of water, do you feel like you just took a drink out of a fire hydrant?
 Shifting to a holistic health paradigm for dealing with mental and physical health can feel daunting at first.
-But when the only side effects you have are increased energy, stable moods, and a healthy digestive system, I can promise you it’s worth it, to take some steps and find out which ones work for you.
+But when the only side effects you have are increased energy, stable moods, and a healthy digestive system, I can promise you it’s worth it to take some steps and find out which ones work for you.

 Start with one or two of these tips, and make them into habits.
 Then add another.
 And another.

+Watch: I discuss more natural remedies, coping mechanisms, and strategies for how to deal with anxiety and depression in this video.Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.

-- Jacka F, O’Neil A, Opie R, et al. A randomised controlled trial of dietary improvement for adults with major depression (the ‘SMILES’ trial).
+- Jacka F, O’Neil A, Opie R, et al. A randomized controlled trial of dietary improvement for adults with major depression (the ‘SMILES’ trial).
 BMC Medicine.
 2017; 15(1):23.

 - Kirsch I., Deacon B. J., Huedo-Medina T. B., Scoboria A., Moore T. J., & Johnson B. T. (2008).
 Initial severity and antidepressant benefits: A meta-analysis of data submitted to the Food and Drug Administration.
 PLoS Medicine, 5, e45 doi: 10.1371/journal.pmed.0050045

 - Fournier J. C., DeRubeis R. J., Hollon S. D., Dimidjian S., Amsterdam J. D., Shelton R. C., & Fawcett J. (2010).
 Antidepressant drug effects and depression severity: a patient-level meta-analysis.
 Journal of the American Medical Association, 303, 47–53. doi: 10.1001/jama.2009.1943